7:00am – Camp Arrival & Check-In

 The only written evaluations that are done are pitching evaluations.
 These evaluations are done by a college coach stationed behind home plate during each game.
 They are shared with ALL attending college coaches, and include both objective measurements like velocity, as well as notes on mindset, athleticism, mechanics, movement and command.
 They are not, however, circulated to players and families.

 All of the objective measurements collected during the showcase portion on the morning of Day 1 are circulated to all coaches (both in hard copy and digitally) during the first day of camp.
-These measurements include all ballplayers’ 60 yard dash, batted ball velocity, overhand velocity and pop times.
+These measurements include all ballplayers’ 60 yard dash, batted ball velocity and overhand throwing velocity.

-Team assignments and game times will be announced via our website (mobile.headfirsthonorroll.com) during the Offensive Showcase portion in the early afternoon of Day 1.
+Team assignments and game times will be announced via our on-site app (shared before camp as well as on-site) during the early afternoon of Day 1.
 This information will include team assignments, game times and pitching rotations.

 One of the unique parts of the way that Headfirst runs our Honor Roll Camps is the opportunity for interaction directly between ballplayers and college coaches.
 During each game slot, college coaches are on the fields and in the dugouts coaching and evaluating.
 The camp schedule and coach rotation is built to maximize the number of unique college coaches that ballplayers are able to play in front of.
 During each game slot, some coaches are “working”– that is, assigned to fields and dugouts – while others are “roaming”, meaning that they are unassigned and free to scout players across the complex.
 After the conclusion of Day 1, the coaches’ schedule flips, so coaches who were “working” during a team’s game slot on Day 1 are now “roaming” on Day 2.
 This allows each coach the opportunity to effectively scout and evaluate all players.